yusufadell/sumy-arti/README.md

 The article is parsed and the most important sentences are extracted.

-The sentences are then overlayed on a cropped images.
+The sentences are then overlaid on a cropped images.

 ![Cropped Images from original](assets/images/cropped_image_sample.png "Cropped Images From Edges - Bottom - Top")